Thaspeeha/E-Commerce_Web_Development/README.md

 # E-Commerce_Web_Development
-# Gear Up & Go – E-commerce Website for Outdoor Gear
+E-commerce Website for Outdoor Gear

 ## 🌐 Overview
 **Gear Up & Go** is an e-commerce platform built using **Wix Studio** that caters to outdoor enthusiasts.
 The site features a curated range of **adventure, hiking, and camping gear**, designed to provide users with a seamless shopping experience across all devices.